nathanonn/next-sololedger/notes/plan.md

             - Account balances recalculating correctly when changing date range and click-through to transaction list.
         - Verify org scoping and that no cross-org leakage occurs.

-5.2 Permissions and UX polish
+5.2 Permissions and UX polish ✅
     - Confirm that:
         - `requireMembership` and `requireAdminOrSuperadmin` are used consistently according to requirements.
         - Admin-only UI actions are not visible or are disabled for members.
     - Polish UX:
-        - Add loading states, empty states (“No vendors found for this period”), and clear error toasts.
+        - Add loading states, empty states ("No vendors found for this period"), and clear error toasts.
         - Debounce vendor autocomplete and avoid excessive reorder API calls (e.g., save only on drop, not on every drag).
         - Ensure color/icon choices do not break existing layouts.